 Introduction to Fit Indices

 The terms in the literature used to describe fit indices are confusing, and I think confused.
-I prefer the following terms: incremental, absolute, and comparative which are used on the pages that follow.
+I prefer the following terms (but they are unconventional): incremental, absolute, and comparative which are used on the pages that follow.

 Incremental Fit Index

 An incremental (sometimes called relative) fit index is analogous to R2 and so a value of zero indicates having the worst possible model and a value of one indicates having the best possible.
 So my model is placed on a continuum.
 In terms of a formula, it is